brockpat/Beating-the-SP500/README.md

 # Beating the S&P 500 — The Virtue of Transaction Costs (VoT)

-Code repository for the paper:

-**“Beating the S&P 500: The Virtue of Transaction Costs”**

----

-## Executive Summary

-Machine learning (ML) return forecasts often look strong **gross**, but fail **net of transaction costs** in liquid large-cap universes.
+Machine learning (ML) stock return forecasts can often have strong **gross** performance, but may easily fail **net of transaction costs**, especially in liquid large-cap universes.

-This project shows:
+This paper shows:

-> **ML forecasts remain economically valuable in active S&P 500 stocks when portfolio construction is transaction-cost-aware.**
+> **ML stock return forecasts remain economically valuable in active S&P 500 stocks when the portfolio construction is transaction-cost-aware.**

-Quadratic price impact does not merely reduce returns mechanically — it **regularises trading**, preventing forecast noise from being translated into excessive turnover.
+Transaction costs enter the portfolio selection problem quadratically.
+Their main virtue is that they **regularises trading**, thereby filtering out the noise from ML stock return predictions.
 ---

 ## Key Idea